beaverbuilder/documentation/docs/assistant/cloud/account-settings/profile-settings.md

 sidebar_label: Public Profile Settings
 ---

 Your public profile is part of the Assistant Pro Community.
-Public profile settings can be set from the Assistant Pro Cloud dash under Account>General.
+Access public profile settings from the **Assistant Pro Cloud dashboard > Account > General**.

 Your public profile is assigned a file structure that utilizes your username.
 This example is for the community member [@paullacey](https://app.assistant.pro/community/user/paullacey).

 ![Public profile](/img/assistant/cloud--account-settings--profile-settings--1.jpg)

-You’ll find a link to your community page by clicking your name/avatar on your Assistant Pro Cloud dash.
+To access your community page, click your name/avatar on the Assistant Pro Cloud dashboard.

 ![Profile name](/img/assistant/cloud--account-settings--profile-settings--2.jpg)